Vanderflys/CustomGuns/README.md

   it will not have those anymore.
 - You cannot use your weapon in your offhand.
 - Items that have a right click functionality can not be converted.
+- **I have not tested it for multiplayer so that might not work at all!**
 - **It pretty much doesn't if there is an end portal in the world since it uses ender eyes for the right click detection.**

 ## Create your own gun